Updated September 26, 2008 URL is www.tentativetimes.net/dean/faq.html

-Friday-Sunday, September 27-29th, the entire festival and car show with
+Friday-Sunday, September 24 and 25th, the entire festival and car show with

 Dance contests, Lookalike Contests and Bands Saturday night